danielborowski/fibonacci-heap-python/README.md

 The Fibonacci heap did in fact run more slowly when trying to extract all the minimum nodes.
 You can see the comparison run times on [repl.it](https://repl.it/BouR/13) for yourself.

-Note: I performed some basic inserts and extracted the minimum several times to see which data structure was more efficent, which isn't the best test for analyzing the running time.
+Note: I performed some basic inserts and extracted the minimum several times to see which data structure was more efficient, which isn't the best test for analyzing the running time.
 For a more thorough analysis on applying the Fibonacci heap to the shortest path algorithm, check out this [answer on Stack Overflow](https://stackoverflow.com/questions/504823/has-anyone-actually-implemented-a-fibonacci-heap-efficiently/508221#508221).

 ## Running times
 Initilaze both heaps with some data: